Loknong/book-exchange/documents/Exchange.flow.md

     UTT7 -->|Automatic<br>Transaction completed| Trans5[COMPLETED]
 ```

-These combined diagrams reflect the full lifecycle of each status update, including both user actions and the automatic transitions that follow.
-This ensures that every aspect of the process is covered, showing how each state leads to the next.
+These diagrams now clearly show the user actions and the automatic updates that follow as part of each process.